beethovenxfi/sonic-staking/README.md

 - User deposits $S into the contract and receives $stS for it, according to the current rate.
 - Deposited $S will be accumulated in the "pool" first
 - An operator delegates the deposited $S to a validator where it will earn rewards
-- An operator will claim rewards from specific validators to increase the $stS/$S rate.
+- A claimor will claim rewards from specific validators to increase the $stS/$S rate.
 - A protocol fee is deducted from the rewards, the remainder is added to the pool.
 - A user can undelegate $stS and can withdraw the $S two weeks later.